OpenRCT2/OpenRCT2/readme.md

 ## 4.3 Translation
 You can translate the game into other languages by editing the language files in ```data/language``` directory.
 Please join discussions and submit pull requests to [OpenRCT2/Localisation](https://github.com/OpenRCT2/Localisation).

+## 4.4 Graphics
+You can help create new graphics for the game by visiting the [OpenGraphics project](https://gitter.im/zrowny/OpenRCT2-OpenGraphics).
+3D modellers needed!

+## 4.5 Audio
+You can help create the Music and sound effects for the game, drop by [The OpenMusic Chat](https://gitter.im/OpenRCT2-OpenMusic/Lobby) to find out more.

+# 4.6 Scenarios
+We also need need scenarios to distribute with the game, when the time comes.
+For that, we need talented scenario makers!
+Come chat with us [over here](https://gitter.im/PFCKrutonium/OpenRCT2-OpenScenarios)!

 ---